saquantum/j2c/README.md

 1. create virtual function table and function overload table for classes, variable symbol tables for classes methods and compounds. along with this process we should check the validity of variable and method definitions.

-2. combine field access with subroutine call to make sure chained accesses are handled.

-3. convert cst into ast to simplify semantics analysis.
+2. convert cst into ast to simplify semantics analysis.

 ## Semantics